ShenzhiYang2000/GNN-random-indexing/README.md

 ## Acknowledgements

-This repository contains the implementaion of the [Optimization of Graph Neural Networks with Natural Gradient Descent](https://arxiv.org/abs/2008.09624).
+This repository is a modification of the implementation of the [Optimization of Graph Neural Networks with Natural Gradient Descent](https://arxiv.org/abs/2008.09624).
+You might want to cite their paper too if you re-use this code :)